eslint/eslint/docs/src/rules/no-restricted-imports.md

 :::

-In last example `"!import1/private/*"` is not reincluding the modules inside private directory because in `gitignore-style` negation mark (`!`) does not reinclude the files if it's parent directory is excluded by a pattern.
-In this case `import1/private` directory is already excluded by the `import1/*` pattern, but excluded directory can be reincluded like using `"!import1/private"`.
+In this example, `"!import1/private/*"` is not reincluding the modules inside `private` because the negation mark (`!`) does not reinclude the files if it's parent directory is excluded by a pattern.
+In this case, `import1/private` directory is already excluded by the `import1/*` pattern.
+(The excluded directory can be reincluded using `"!import1/private"`.)

 Examples of **correct** code for `pattern` option: